jcalixte/vue-pwa-asset-generator/README.md

 ## Examples

-- `vue-asset-generate -a logo.png -o img`
+- `vue-pwa-asset-generator -a logo.png -o img`
-- `vue-asset-generate -a logo.svg`
+- `vue-pwa-asset-generator -a logo.svg`
-- `vue-asset-generate -a logo.svg -o img`
+- `vue-pwa-asset-generator -a logo.svg -o img`
-- `vue-asset-generate -a logo.svg -o img -b 182C61`
+- `vue-pwa-asset-generator -a logo.svg -o img -b 182C61`
-- `vue-asset-generate -a logo.svg -o img -b "#9AECDB"`
+- `vue-pwa-asset-generator -a logo.svg -o img -b "#9AECDB"`

 ## "Hey, I'm using the Vue plugin for pwa.
 Where do I put my manifest json?"